vovod/warning-page/README.md

 ## 📌 Features

 ✅ Responsive UI with a warning message
-✅ "Go Back" button to return to the previous page
+✅ "Back to safety" button to return to the previous page
-✅ "Advanced" button to reveal additional details
+✅ "Details" button to reveal additional details
 ✅ Clean and customizable CSS styling

 ## 📂 File Structure